Sleigh This Holiday Season

 Keeping It Nutritious and Still Delicious

 Staying healthy this holiday season doesn’t mean you can’t enjoy all the tasty delights at the dinner table!
 Indulge, but just be mindful of portion sizes and stick to healthy options where you can.
 Crowd out the processed sugars, alcohol, and decadent entrees with as many real, vibrant, and colorful foods and veggies as possible.
-Crowding out doesn’t mean eliminating the things you enjoy, it just means that by loading up on healthier options, you’ll have less room for foods that won’t fuel your body.
-Take your time eating so your body can properly digest, and pay attention to when you feel satisfied – make that your stopping point instead of “absolutely stuffed”.
+By loading up on healthier options, you’ll have less room for foods that won’t nourish your body.
+Take your time eating so you can properly digest, and pay attention to when you feel satisfied – make that your stopping point instead of “absolutely stuffed”.

 Don’t starve yourself all day in anticipation of a party or other event!
-You should still eat all your meals as normal, around every 3-4 hours.
+You should still eat all your meals as normal.
 Carry healthy snacks in case you get hungry.
-Having healthy snack alternatives on hand will also help you resist the cookies, brownies, and treats galore that are in abundance this time of year.
 “The Desserts” are usually the biggest challenge.
 After dinner, do a little check-in with yourself.
 Will dessert make you sick to your stomach, crash in energy, or make it harder to function the next day?
 Then do “future you” a favor and pass on the sweets.
 If you do decide to go for the dessert, just stick to one or two and enjoy them!
 Maybe even split it with another friend who wants to try the same things.
 It can be easy to get carried away when all that party food looks SO GOOD, but it helps to remember the discomfort that can follow after you ingest too much.

 Electrolytes are your best friends!
 These are the electrically-charged minerals found in your blood, sweat, and urine and are vital for maintaining your hydration and body functioning.
 Electrolyte imbalances can have negative health consequences, so maintaining proper hydration for healthy electrolyte levels is important – especially when you’re traveling, as that is tremendously dehydrating.
 Keep plenty of water on hand, and electrolyte tablets like Nuun are helpful!
 If you don’t have electrolyte tablets, then simply adding some sea salt to lemon water can do the trick.
 This allows your body to absorb the water you intake (and leaves you less “puffy” after travel).